October 16

 2. Use the “Because” Framework in Conversations

 Next time you give direction or feedback, add one sentence that starts with “because.”
-This tiny word invites people below the surface with you.
+This tiny word elevates your leadership communication skills, inviting people below the surface with clarity and intention.

 Example: “I wanted you to lead this presentation because I’ve seen your clarity in action and I want others to benefit from that.”